 Stinging Nettle – Often drank as a tea, this supports prostate health, reduces DHT and estrogen in men.

 Probiotics – As mentioned in one of my other articles, our microbiome is very important in the growth cycle of hair.
 Read how probiotics can increase hair growth here.
 If you’ve ever taken antibiotics before, or if you have a bad diet, then it’s possible that you have a microbiome which is not good and taking a probiotic could restore the balance of healthy and bad bacteria.

 .This supplement also contains other ingredients which are thought to help block DHT and improve hair growth.
-These compounds all act synergistically together, and they all have some evidence which prove their efficacy in reducing DHT and improving hair growth in men who are suffering from androgenetic alopecia.
+These compounds all act synergistically together, and they all have some evidence which proves their efficacy in reducing DHT and improving hair growth in men who are suffering from androgenetic alopecia.

 Saw palmetto side effects in men